richsalz/draft-ietf-rfc2028bis/draft-rsalz-2028bis.md

 This document has no IANA actions.

-# Acknowledgements
+# Acknowledgements {#acknowledgements}

-The author of this document would like to thank the IETF participants at the time {{RFC2028}} was written; in particular, those involved with the POISED effort and the authors of that document, Richard Hovey and Scott Bradner.
+The author of this document would like to thank the authors of
+{{RFC2028}}, Richard Hovey and Scott Bradner.

+Barry Lieba, Colin Perkins, Eric Auerswald, John Levin, and Lars Eggert provided useful feedback and corrections to this document.